Back to the blog

 • Is AI used in the supply chain of our other SaaS providers, and if so, what assurances have they provided on their data privacy practices?

-Note: In the interest of avoiding scope creep, this guide focuses specifically on workforce AI use.
-In other words, the AI tools and embedded AI that can gain access to your sensitive data based on use by your employees.
-AI model security and agentic AI security are related topics, but warrant their own separate deep dive.
+Note: In the interest of staying focused, this guide covers workforce AI use specifically: the AI tools and embedded AI that can gain access to your sensitive data based on how your employees use them.
+AI model security and agentic AI security are related topics that warrant their own deep dives.

-When it comes to workforce AI use, here are the essential categories of AI assets you should consider for your discovery efforts:
+When it comes to workforce AI use, here are the essential categories of AI assets to consider for your discovery efforts:

 1. Purpose-built AI apps

-These are apps like ChatGPT, Perplexity, Claude, and others that offer a user interface for your workforce to interact with the LLM in order to answer questions, analyze data, get help writing, conduct research, generate images, and more.
+These are apps like ChatGPT, Perplexity, Claude, and others that offer a user interface for your workforce to interact with an LLM: answering questions, analyzing data, getting writing help, conducting research, generating images, and more.

 Ideally, you want to discover all user accounts for all apps in this category.
-Not an easy feat given that the number of purpose-built AI tools is increasing exponentially.
+That's no small feat given that the number of purpose-built AI tools is growing exponentially.

-*Tip: Look for solutions that can pattern match to recognize AI tools regardless of whether you’ve heard of them or not.
+Tip: Look for solutions that can pattern-match to recognize AI tools regardless of whether you've heard of them.
 Any static or vendor-managed list of AI tools will quickly become outdated.

-2. Integrations that grant AI tools access to other business apps and data (i.e. OAuth grants)
+2. Integrations that grant AI tools access to other business apps and data (OAuth grants)

-Many workforce AI tools offer easy connections to others platforms via OAuth grants or native marketplace apps.
-The ease of approving an OAuth grant or API key can entice users to hand over more access than they might realize—a well-meaning employee can inadvertently give AI tools access to, say, their entire corporate Google Drive, calendar, or email without realizing it.
+Many workforce AI tools offer easy connections to other platforms via OAuth grants or native marketplace apps.
+The ease of approving an OAuth grant or API key can lead users to hand over more access than they realize.
+A well-meaning employee can inadvertently give an AI tool access to their entire corporate Google Drive, calendar, or email without understanding the implications.

-A recent example of this is AI notetaker apps that prompt users to grant access to calendars and contacts, while defaulting to “join every meeting.”
-Suddenly, unapproved AI notetakers are popping up in meetings where sensitive topics are discussed, or where attendees have not consented to being recorded.
+A recent example: AI notetaker apps that prompt users to grant access to calendars and contacts, while defaulting to "join every meeting."
+Suddenly, unapproved AI notetakers are showing up in meetings where sensitive topics are discussed, or where attendees haven't consented to being recorded.

-*Tip: Look for solutions that can give you a robust inventory of app-to-app integrations through OAuth grants, APIs, and other methods, including details on scopes and potential risks, ideally with the ability to directly revoke risky access.
+Tip: Look for solutions that give you a detailed inventory of app-to-app integrations through OAuth grants, APIs, and other methods, including details on scopes and potential risks, ideally with the ability to directly revoke risky access.

 3. MCP server integrations

-Recently, we’ve seen a massive shift in how corporate data is accessed by AI tools following Anthropic’s release of the open-source model context protocol (MCP).
-Major SaaS providers like Github, Atlassian, Zapier, and Hubspot have followed suit, announcing their own MCP servers and native AI integrations through their own marketplaces.
+AnthropicĘĽs release of the open-source model context protocol (MCP) has fundamentally changed how corporate data is accessed by AI tools.
+Major SaaS providers like GitHub, Atlassian, Zapier, and HubSpot have followed suit, announcing their own MCP servers and native AI integrations through their own marketplaces.

-Instead of relying on one-off prompts and individual file uploads, these MCP servers radically expand data access by allowing LLMs to directly query SaaS apps through backend APIs.
-While this expanded data set improves the quality and value of AI outputs by grounding them with your corporate data, it introduces significant new data security risks.
+Instead of relying on one-off prompts and individual file uploads, MCP servers radically expand data access by allowing LLMs to directly query SaaS apps through backend APIs.
+While this expanded data set improves the quality and value of AI outputs, it introduces significant new data security risks.

-MCP and other direct connections occur app to app, directly from the backend of providers like OpenAI to the data stores like Salesforce that have been integrated through OAuth grants or APIs.
-And, they typically grant the AI tool the same data permissions as the user who created the connection, which can result in much broader data access than what the user intended, or what your data security policies allow.
+MCP and other direct connections occur app to app, directly from the backend of providers like OpenAI to data stores like Salesforce that have been integrated through OAuth grants or APIs.
+They typically grant the AI tool the same data permissions as the user who created the connection, which can result in far broader data access than the user intended, or than your data security policies allow.

-So, in addition to the OAuth inventory mentioned above, discovering and governing API connections to AI tools is also critical in this new MCP-powered phase of AI use.
+In addition to the OAuth inventory mentioned above, discovering and governing API connections to AI tools is critical in this new MCP-powered phase of AI use.

-*Tip: SaaS Security Posture Management (SSPM) tools can be helpful here as they typically inventory the integrations that have been enabled within the apps you have connected to the SSPM, so you don’t have to manually review each app-to-app integration.
+Tip: SaaS Security Posture Management (SSPM) tools can help here, as they typically inventory the integrations enabled within apps you've connected to the SSPM, so you don't have to manually review each app-to-app integration.

 4. SaaS apps with embedded AI

-*Tip: Some SaaS and AI governance solutions can surface and summarize the data training policies of your SaaS and AI vendors, including whether your data is used for model training, available opt-out options, retention periods, and other relevant information, saving you the time and effort of manually reviewing lengthy legal documentation.
+Tip: Look for solutions that surface and summarize vendor data training policies, including whether your data is used for model training, opt-out options, and retention periods, so you're not manually reviewing legal documentation for every SaaS tool in your stack.

 5. AI in the supply chain of your other app providers

-*Tip: Ask your SaaS providers key questions about their third-party AI use, such as “Do you process our data through a third-party AI provider?
-If so, what security controls do you have in place for protecting our data privacy?
-What options do we have to limit what access could be accessible?”
+Tip: Ask vendors directly: "Do you process customer data through a third-party AI provider?
+What controls are in place?
+What options do we have to limit that exposure?"

 6. AI user activities like chat prompts and file uploads

-Do you need a new tool for AI discovery?
+Do you need a new tool for shadow AI discovery?

-In most cases, this answer will be an emphatic “yes,” but there are some aspects of AI discovery that you can get started with using tools you probably already own.
-Here’s how you can detect AI activity manually:
+In most cases, yes, but there are some aspects of AI discovery you can start with using tools you probably already own.
+Here's how you can detect AI activity manually:

 Expense reports and financial systems

 If someone is paying for an AI tool, it will likely show up in your expense tracking systems at some point.
-While this data will show you paid tools, it will obviously miss free trials or free tier usage.
-Additionally, it might show you who the billing contact is, but you will still have a lot of digging to do to identify all the users of these paid tools.
+This data will surface paid tools, but it will obviously miss free trials or free-tier usage.
+It might show you who the billing contact is, but you'll still have a lot of digging to do to identify all users of those paid tools.

 Network logs

-Some customers set up rules within their network monitoring tools to look for signs of AI usage based on a specific list of known AI domains, or heuristics like domains ending in “.ai."
-This can provide better granularity with regard to the actual users of an AI tool and how frequently they are accessing them, but the downside is you will have to either know what AI tools to look for, or be ready for some manual effort to separate the actual AI tools from the false positives.
-And, if your workforce is largely remote, this method provides even more limited value.
+Some teams set up rules within their network monitoring tools to look for signs of AI usage based on a specific list of known AI domains, or heuristics like domains ending in ".ai."
+This can provide better granularity on which users are accessing an AI tool and how often, but the downside is you'll need to either know what AI tools to look for, or be prepared to manually separate actual AI tools from false positives.
+And if your workforce is largely remote, this method provides even more limited value.

 IdP OAuth grants

-If your employees commonly use the “sign up with Google” or “sign up with Microsoft” options when they create accounts for new apps, you’ll be able to see these by reviewing the OAuth grants that have been established via your IdP.
-This is helpful, but of course only works if the user signed up with their work email, and opted for this option rather than a username and password.
+If your employees commonly use "sign up with Google" or "sign up with Microsoft" when creating accounts for new apps, you can see these by reviewing the OAuth grants established via your IdP.
+This is helpful, but only works if the user signed up with their work email and chose that option rather than a username and password.

 This method will also show you where users may have connected AI apps to the suite of tools within the IdP, such as their calendar, email, contacts, or file shares.

-As with the network log problem, you will still need to develop a system for determining which tools are AI tools.
-And, OAuth grant reviews can be time consuming and tedious without some automated method to help you find grants for AI tools, understand the scopes that have been grated, and assess the legitimacy of the grant.
+As with the network log problem, you'll still need a system for determining which tools are AI tools.
+And OAuth grant reviews can be time-consuming and tedious without some automated method to help you find grants for AI tools, understand the scopes granted, and assess the legitimacy of each grant.

 SSO activity

-Obviously, your SSO platform can only show you accounts and activity for the AI apps that have actually been onboarded into SSO, but this can be useful if you are trying to understand which AI tools are used most often and by which users and track the progress of AI adoption efforts.
-But, when it comes to uncovering unsanctioned AI use, this method will not be as helpful.
+Your SSO platform can only show you accounts and activity for the AI apps that have actually been onboarded into SSO, but this is useful if you're trying to understand which AI tools are used most and by which users, and to track the progress of AI adoption efforts.
+When it comes to uncovering unsanctioned AI use, though, this method won't take you far.

-*The DIY summary: The obvious benefit of using the AI discovery methods outlined above is avoiding the expense of adding another tool to your tech stack, but the data you can gather is limited, likely to become quickly outdated, and will require significant manual effort.
-Unless you operate in an environment with very strict controls over incoming and outgoing connections, you should likely consider a more complete and scalable solution.
+The DIY summary: The obvious benefit of using the methods above is avoiding the cost of adding another tool to your tech stack, but the data you can gather is limited, likely to become quickly outdated, and will require significant manual effort.
+Unless you operate in an environment with very strict controls over incoming and outgoing connections, you should consider a more complete and maintainable solution.

-Given the challenges outlined above, it’s no surprise that the marketplace of security solutions is evolving rapidly to address the emerging risks posed by workforce AI use.
-Given the myriad of vendors and claims, it’s important to understand the types of tools that are emerging to help with this challenge and the nuances of what they can and can’t do.
+Given the challenges outlined above, it's no surprise that the marketplace of security solutions is evolving rapidly to address the risks posed by workforce AI use.
+With a growing number of vendors and competing claims, it's important to understand the types of tools emerging to help with this challenge and the nuances of what they can and can't do.

-At a high level, there are essentially two categories of tools to consider:
+At a high level, there are two categories of tools to consider:

-• SaaS security solutions: these platforms can discover use of shadow SaaS, and have expanded their capabilities to discover and categorize AI use, along with providing other AI security and governance capabilities.
+• SaaS security solutions: Platforms that can discover use of shadow SaaS, and have expanded their capabilities to discover and categorize AI use, along with other AI security and governance capabilities.

-• AI security point solutions: a new and rapidly expanding list of tools designed specifically for governing workforce AI use and protecting sensitive data.
+• AI security point solutions: A newer and rapidly expanding set of tools designed specifically for governing workforce AI use and protecting sensitive data.

-Let’s start with SaaS security solutions as there are differences in how these tools actually discover AI use that are important to understand.
-SaaS security solutions rely on one (or more) of the following methods to discover SaaS and AI use:
+Let's start with SaaS security solutions, as there are meaningful differences in how these tools actually discover AI use.
+SaaS security solutions rely on one or more of the following methods:

 • Network-based monitoring and/or endpoint agents